Overpass collapses in World Cup city, crushes vehicles

 There were conflicting reports over the casualties of the accident in Belo Horizonte, which has already hosted five World Cup games and has the semi-final match on Tuesday.

 The city's fire department confirmed one death and 19 injuries, Lieutenant Colonel Edgard Estevo said.
-A health department spokesman earlier said two people had died but later said one of the deaths had not yet been confirmed.
+A health department spokesman earlier said two people died, but later said one of the deaths had not yet been confirmed.

 Downtown portions of the BRT network are running during the World Cup, but long stretches are still under construction.